Southern charm, a passion for sports, and a growing metropolitan region make the East Coast’s Emerald City a sports planner’s delight.

 For the ultimate aquatics facility in the Greenville region, look no further than Aquaventure, a 28,000-square-foot facility offering eight lanes in a 25-yard heated pool with depths of 3.5 to 5 feet.
 The center is perfect for hosting events, with a classroom area that can serve as event HQ, and an exercise area for warmups and cooldowns.
 You will also find locker rooms with showers, a lounge area with Wi-Fi, and a spacious parking lot.
 The center just opened within the last two years, so you can be sure that athletes and spectators alike will enjoy state-of-the-art facilities in one of the best swim centers around.

-By air: About an hour and a half to the west of downtown Greenville is Raleigh-Durham International Airport, which offers countless domestic and international flights to meet travelers’ needs.
-For connections to and from the city of Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.
+By plane: About an hour and a half to the west of downtown Greenville is Raleigh-Durham International Airport, which offers countless domestic and international flights to meet travelers’ needs.
+For connections to and from the capital city of Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.